 On the regular images this password will be distributed by your contest manager.

-To test all 13 language implementations run the following command which runs the solutions for eight ICPC style problems.
+To test the various language implementations run the following command which runs the solutions for eight ICPC style problems.
 This lasts several minutes and should produce columns of green "PASS"es.
 (Note: You may have to run this as the

 icpcadmin user as the firewall may block the contestant from accessing all of the necessary data files)